 Mequalizer is an advanced full-spectrum Equalizer.
 This thing is absolutely amazing and will flip what you know about EQ on its head.
 You’ll never be satisfied with anything less after having played with it a bit.

-Read about them in detail in our other article.
+Read about them in detail in my other article.